daleonpz/Notes/fh-dortmund/01-DPS.md

     - put some intelligent to embedded network

 ## Operation modes
-- Automomic: you read the sensor but someone has to decide what to do
+- Autonomic: you read the sensor but someone has to decide what to do